-The Stiefel Freethought Foundation is a 501(c)3 non-profit private foundation that provides support to the secular movement.
+The Stiefel Freethought Foundation is a 501(c)3 non-profit private foundation that fosters a world based on love and reason.

 About the President and Founder

 Todd Stiefel lives in Raleigh, NC with his wife and two children.
-Todd is the founder and president of the Stiefel Freethought Foundation, chair of Openly Secular, and president of Heretical Reason Productions.
+Todd is the founder and president of the Stiefel Freethought Foundation and president of Heretical Reason Productions.
 His foundation was the largest donor to both Reason Rally 1 and 2.
 In 2009 he made the transition from Chief Strategy Officer of Stiefel Laboratories to secular activist and philanthropist.
-Todd has gifted over $5.2 million to charitable causes, including $4.7 million dollars to nonprofit organizations in the secular movement.
+Todd has gifted over $6.7 million to charitable causes, including $5.7 million dollars to nonprofit organizations in the secular movement.

 Todd’s mission is to secure humanity’s future by ensuring public policy decisions are based on love and reason rather than bias and dogma.
-His activism has been covered by The New York Times, The Washington Post, USA Today, ESPN, CBSSports, Fox Sports, The Daily Telegraph, Christian Science Monitor, Christianity Today, CNN Belief Blogs, The Chronicle of Philanthropy, The Blaze, The Guardian Express, Salon, AlterNet and Raleigh News & Observer.
-He has appeared on the CBS Sunday Morning, The Young Turks, HuffPost Live, The Takeaway, Christian Broadcasting Network, SiriusXM and NPR.
-His writing has been published in On Faith, Friendly Atheist and Free Inquiry magazine.
-An accomplished public speaker, Todd was one of the keynote speakers for The Reason Rally and Rock Beyond Belief.
+His activism has been covered by CNN, The New York Times, The Washington Post, USA Today, ESPN, CBSSports, Fox Sports, The Daily Telegraph, Christian Science Monitor, Christianity Today, The Chronicle of Philanthropy, The Blaze, The Guardian Express, Salon, AlterNet, and Raleigh News & Observer.
+He has appeared on the CBS Sunday Morning, The Young Turks, HuffPost Live, The Takeaway, Christian Broadcasting Network, SiriusXM, and NPR.
+His writing has been published in On Faith, Friendly Atheist, and Free Inquiry magazine.
+An accomplished public speaker, Todd was one of the keynote speakers for The Reason Rally, Reason Rally 2, and Rock Beyond Belief.

-When not raising funds and advocating for the principles he is passionate about, Todd executive produces independent movies.
+When not raising funds and advocating for the principles he is passionate about, Todd executive produces independent movies including Super Troopers 2 and Catch The Fair One.
 He is also an avid music listener who loves to make people laugh.

-Please see Achievements for more details on the accomplishments of Todd Stiefel and the Stiefel Freethought Foundation.
+Please see Donations for more details on the gifts made by Todd Stiefel and the Stiefel Freethought Foundation.